denkristoffer/filmbuff/README.md

 Film Buff provides a Ruby wrapper for IMDb's JSON API, which is the fastest and easiest way to get information from IMDb.

 Film Buff supports IMDb's different locales, so information can be retrieved in different languages.
-See [Locales](#locales).
+See [Locales](#locales) for more information.

 ## Usage